weareoutman/plain-blog/website/content/00-introducing-plain-blog.md

 It's fast, both at run time and build time.
 For [my own personal blog](https://www.wangshenwei.com/), which includes a dozen of articles and about 50 images, it builds in less than 1 second on my Mac.
 While it was using Gatsby, it would take about 30 seconds for a cold build, and 10 seconds for a warm build.

 Under the hood, it uses the Node.js native [module hooks](https://nodejs.org/docs/latest-v22.x/api/module.html#customization-hooks), as known as *node loaders*, to build all the pages.
 With module hooks, Node.js can import files other than js, such as jsx/md/css/png, actually any specifiers including http resources.
-So there are no any pack tools nor pack mechanisms involved, just several transformer tools like [MDX](https://mdxjs.com/) which supports markdown mixed with React, and [SWC](https://swc.rs/) which transforms jsx code, and [PostCSS](https://postcss.org/) which let you use tomorrow's CSS today.
+So there are no pack tools involved (by default), just several transformer tools like [MDX](https://mdxjs.com/) which supports markdown mixed with React, and [SWC](https://swc.rs/) which transforms jsx code, and [PostCSS](https://postcss.org/) which let you use tomorrow's CSS today.
+If you opt-in specifies client-side scripts, it will use [esbuild](https://esbuild.github.io/) to bundle them.

 And because it uses native imports, we can use `node --watch` for development, so no watch tools nor extra configs are needed.